pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### deleteById()

 This method deletes a record according to a given id.
-It accepts the correlationId and the id of the record to be deleted as input parameters, and returns a SqlServerPersistence object with the deleted record.
+It accepts the context and the id of the record to be deleted as input parameters, and returns a SqlServerPersistence object with the deleted record.
 The following example shows how to use it.
 {{< tabsection >}}
   {{< include "./__code32_node.md" >}}
 {{< /tabsection >}}